delta750/coreui/src/cui/docs/src/components/tutorial.md

-# Creating your First Core UI Component
+# Creating a component in Core UI

-Sooner or later, every developer is going to run across the need of some form of functionality that is not already being provided.
-But to properly intergrate that component into Core UI could be alittle confusing.
-So, lets create a simple Hello World component.
-The purpose of this component is to append a simple text message to any valid jQuery selectable element that a developer could provide.
-We also want to provide the developers with a way to override the default jQuery setting to change the message out directly using a options provided during execution, or by options attached using the `data-` HTML 5 attributes on the elements.
+Components in Core UI are structured in a standardized way.
+This helps to your project maintain separation between each moving part and ensures that testing is simplified and consistent.

+Here we will create a Hello World component which will append a simple text message to an element.
+It will also want to provide developers the option of overriding the default settings, either at the time of execution or by embedding the settings in a `data-` attribute.

 ## Prerequisites

-Before we get started, make sure you have all of the following.
+Be sure to have the following:

-- A recently cloned copy of [Core UI](https://github.com/ny/coreui)
+- An up-to-date copy of [Core UI](https://github.com/ny/coreui)
-- A copy of Node JS (v0.10.38 and below, Do not use a more modern version)
-- A simple text editor or other IDE environment.

-## Creating a simple script component
+- [Node JS](https://nodejs.org/) (version 0.10 is recommended; newer versions are not yet supported)

+## Adding JavaScript

-To start the creation process, lets add a folder to your project called `hello-world` to your `src/project/components` folder.
-If you dont have this `components` folder go ahead and create this as well.
+Create a folder called `hello-world` to the `src/project/components` folder.
+If you dont have a `components` folder go ahead and create one.

-Next inside of the `helloWorld` folder, create the following directory structure:
+Next, inside of the `helloWorld` folder, create two more folders, `js` and `test`.
+The former will contain the actual script while the latter will be used for automated testing of the component.

+You should have the following structure:

 ```
 helloWorld/